Geodocs.dev

 Common Mistakes

-1. Vague product descriptions — AI needs specific facts, not marketing superlatives
+1. Vague product descriptions — AI needs specific facts, not marketing superlatives.

-3. No comparison content — AI answers "vs." queries from comparison tables
+3. No comparison content — AI answers "vs." queries from comparison tables.

 Implementation Checklist